 Yes, Romania has a seaside, and there is a place for anyone.
 No matter how snobbish you are (hopefully, you are not), you will find something to enjoy.
 But once you get used to a place, it’s hard to change your perception and habits and not go there anymore.
 Yes, I’m stuck in my memories.

-I visited Vama Veche for the first time when I was 17 (that was over ten years ago), and I crashed into a friend’s tent.
-Lots of Vama Veche stories and years later, here I am today, writing about my most recent experience there.
+I visited Vama Veche for the first time when I was 17 (that was over 15 years ago), and I crashed into a friend’s tent.
+Lots of Vama Veche stories, and years later, here I am today, writing about my most recent experience there.

 Vama Veche, the village

 Firstly, I have to mention we are talking about a small seaside village.
-It’s within walking distance to the Bulgarian border.
+It’s within walking distance of the Bulgarian border.
 The name “Vama Veche” means “the old customs”.
 Because it’s near the border, I guess.

 Because of its location, people started decades ago to go there and enjoy a chill and quiet time spent by the sea.
-More and more people started coming, and half a century later (I have no idea when this trend started) it’s a filthy, crowded and expensive village in the middle of nowhere.
-By the seaside.
+More and more people started coming, and half a century later (I had no idea when this trend started), it’s a filthy, crowded and expensive village in the middle of nowhere by the seaside.

 Hearing about this place for the first time, I got the following mental image.
-It was this nonconventional place, with lots of people, rock music, where everything was cheap.
+It was this nonconventional place, with lots of people, and rock music, where everything was cheap.
 A mixture of hippies, punkers and rockers or white laces skinheads.

 And probably a bit more drunk people than you are used to seeing on the street.

-On my first time there I was kinda scared of some of these people who were obviously from a group because they all had a resembling appearance.
-It’s not like you see everyday skinheads groups on the street.
+On my first time there, I was kinda scared of some of these people who were obviously from a group because they all had a resembling appearance.
+It’s not like you see everyday skinhead groups on the street.

-Notice I used past tense.
+Notice I used the past tense.
 Today the place is the same (almost), but different people visit it.

 Vama Veche today (and why I can’t stand it anymore)